-In fact, a 160-pound person can burn up to 520 calories by swimming laps for an hour—of course, the exact amount of calories burned depends, mostly, on a wide range of factors, such as weight, age, fitness level, and training intensity.
+In fact, a 160-pound person can burn up to 520 calories by swimming laps for an hour.
+The exact amount of calories burned depends, mostly, on a wide range of factors, such as weight, age, fitness level, and training intensity.

-Keep in mind that swimming uses all of the body’s muscles, so with each kick, push, and pull, you are performing a mini strength workout for your entire body—especially your glutes, core, hips, arms, and shoulders.
+Also, swimming uses all the body’s muscles, so with each kick, push, and pull, you are performing a mini strength workout for your entire body—especially your glutes, core, hips, arms, and shoulders.

 50. Do Yoga 2X Per Week

-Nevertheless, please make sure to practice it regularly and with good form.
+But, please practice it with good form.
 You are always better off doing it under the guidance of a certified professional.
 And once you nail the form, you can practice it in the comfort of your home.

-According to research conducted at the Arizona State University, people leading an active lifestyle usually take more than 10,000 steps per day.
+According to research conducted at the Arizona State University, people leading an active lifestyle typically take over 10,000 steps per day.

-This is very helpful if you can’t currently afford to go to a gym, or are looking for more ways to be active that doesn’t involve hitting the gym or going for an outdoor cardio workout.
+This is very helpful if you can’t afford to go to a gym, or are looking for more ways to be active that doesn’t involve intense exercise.

-10000 steps a day may seem like a lot of walking, but it’s not much.
+10,000 steps a day might seem like too much walking, but it’s not.
 There are always opportunities to squeeze in more walks during everyday life situation.
-You just have to aware enough to seize them.

 52. Challenge Yourself

-Keep a training journal here and have clear and concise fitness goals that push you without pushing you too much.
+Keep a training journal here and have concise fitness goals that push you without pushing you too much.